Skip to content

 You often won’t notice when you’ve been through customs.
 Normally the customs procedure takes place after baggage collection at your final destination, not during a layover.

-When leaving the baggage reclaim area, there are usually at least 2 exits: 1 for ‘nothing to declare’ and another for ‘goods to declare’.
+When leaving the baggage reclaim area, there are usually 2 exits: 1 for ‘nothing to declare’ and another for ‘goods to declare’.

 Is customs the same as security?

-In airports, these are technically different procedures.
-Security is that annoying process when you have to empty your hand luggage—and sometimes remove items of clothing— putting everything into trays to be scanned.
-While your hand luggage is scanned, you do body scans.
+These are different procedures.
+Security is that annoying process when you have to empty your hand luggage — and sometimes remove items of clothing — putting everything into trays to be scanned.
+While your hand luggage is being scanned, you do body scans.

 What is the difference between customs and immigration?